amzn/style-dictionary/example/03 - advanced/npm module/README.md

 ## Style Dictionary as an npm module

-This example shows how to set up a style dictionary as an npm module, either to publish to a local npm service or to publish externally.
+This simple example shows how to set up a style dictionary as an npm module, either to publish to a local npm service or to publish externally.

-When you publish this npm module, the prepublish hook will run, calling the style dictionary build system to create the necessary files.
-You can also just run `npm run build` to generate the files to see what it is creating.
+When you publish this npm module, the `prepublish` hook will run, calling the style dictionary build system to create the necessary files.

+If you want you can run `npm run build` in your local CLI environment, to generate the files and see what it is creating.